treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

 Using `chain.from_iterable` is more performant than using `chain` with `*` because `*` unpacks the whole iterable immediately when `chain` is called.

-### Comparison of shallow list flattening techniques
+### A comparison of shallow list flattening techniques

-If you want to flatten an iterable of iterables lazily, I would use `itertools.chain.from_iterable`:
+If you want to flatten an iterable-of-iterables lazily, I would use `itertools.chain.from_iterable`:

 ```pycon
 >>> from itertools import chain